Messages, payloads, and serialization

 - Multiplexing: This session feature enables multiplexing of streams of related messages through a single queue or subscription such that each session (or group) of related messages, identified by matching SessionId values, are routed to a specific receiver while the receiver holds the session under lock.
 Read more about the details of sessions here.

-Routing inside of a Service Bus namespace can be realized using auto-forward chaining and topic subscription rules.
+Routing inside of a Service Bus namespace can be realized using autoforward chaining and topic subscription rules.
 Routing across namespaces can be realized using Azure LogicApps.
 As indicated in the previous list, the To property is reserved for future use and may eventually be interpreted by the broker with a specially enabled feature.
-Applications that wish to implement routing should do so based on user properties and not lean on the To property; however, doing so now will not cause compatibility issues.
+Applications that wish to implement routing should do so based on user properties and not lean on the To property; however, doing so now won't cause compatibility issues.

 Unlike the Java or .NET Standard variants, the .NET Framework version of the Service Bus API supports creating BrokeredMessage instances by passing arbitrary .NET objects into the constructor.

 While this hidden serialization magic is convenient, applications should take explicit control of object serialization and turn their object graphs into streams before including them into a message, and do the reverse on the receiver side.
 This yields interoperable results.
-It should also be noted that while AMQP has a powerful binary encoding model, it is tied to the AMQP messaging ecosystem and HTTP clients will have trouble decoding such payloads.
+While AMQP has a powerful binary encoding model, it is tied to the AMQP messaging ecosystem and HTTP clients will have trouble decoding such payloads.